springhack/alxw_judge_system_v1/README.md

-# AlxwVJ
+# Alxw Judge System
-An opensource virtual judge system base on skvj.
+An opensource online & virtual judge system base on skvj.
 ======

 AlxwVJ is an GPL FreeSoftware.